 The instrument contains a dedicated "Reference" cell that is used to track instrument performance over time.
-The Permeable barrier material used in the Reference Cell is located in the Test Chamber.
+The Permeable barrier material used in the Reference Cell is located inside the front panel of the upper Test Deck.
 The Reference Cell barrier is therefore exposed to the same test conditions as the samples mounted in the Test Cells.
 The Reference Check function is used to measure the transmission rate of the Reference Cell.